natario1/CameraView/README.md

     /**
      * Notifies that a video capture has just ended.
 The file parameter is the one that
-     * was passed to startCapturingVideo(File), or a fallback video file.
+     * was passed to takeVideo(File), or a fallback video file.
      */
     @Override
     public void onVideoTaken(File video) {}